 Glacier National Park’s 4 Best Neighborhoods to Stay in

-Whether you want some epic hiking trails, scenery or somewhere a bit off the beaten path, there’s a bit of everything in the area surrounding Glacier National Park.
+Whether you want some epic hiking trails in the USA, scenery or somewhere a bit off the beaten path, there’s a bit of everything in the area surrounding Glacier National Park.
 Keep reading for our top four picks – plus the best accommodation and activity options in each!

 Despite its small size, Columbia Falls is one of the most popular towns for people to stay in while visiting Glacier National Park.
 It’s only a 20-minute drive away and is close to Flathead National Forest – two awe-inspiring places of natural beauty for one!
 The warm community atmosphere and convenient services make this a great spot for families.